embrace-io/embrace-docs/docs/flutter/integration/add-embrace-sdk.md

 ---
-title: "Adding the Embrace SDK"
+title: Adding the Embrace SDK
 description: Add the Embrace SDK as a dependency to your Flutter application
 sidebar_position: 3
-aliases:
-  - /flutter/add-embrace-sdk/
 ---

 # Adding the flutter Embrace SDK